50 Reasons Why You Need an Employee Communications App (2023 Update)

 48. Avera Health saw a 23% jump in users on their app due to an increased need for COVID-19 information in 2020.
 Their app became a source of truth during a stressful and chaotic time.

-Congrats for making it all the way to the end of this (admittedly) long blog!
-We figure that means you are probably interested in learning more about apps for communication.
+Congrats for making it all the way to the end of our list!
+We figure that means you are probably interested in learning more about employee apps.
 If that’s the case, we’d love to talk to you.